Overview of Red Hat OpenStack Platform

 For information about configuring live migration, see Migrating virtual machine instances between Compute nodes in the Instances and Images Guide.

 The OpenStack Load-balancing service (Octavia) provides a Load Balancing-as-a-Service (LBaaS) version 2 implementation for Red Hat OpenStack platform director installations.
-To use Load Balancing-as-a-Service, see Load Balancing-as-a-Service (LBaaS) with Octavia in the Networking Guide.
+For more information, see the Using Octavia for Load Balancing-as-a-Service guide.

 Pacemaker is integrated into Red Hat Enterprise Linux as an add-on.
 To set up Red Hat Enterprise Linux for high availability, see the High Availability Add-On Overview guide.